 - Floral Wire

-- Optional: Additional flowers ( I used some pink sedum)
+- Optional: Additional flowers ( I used some pink sedum) or a piece of ribbon

 How to Make The Hydrangea Wreath

 Basically, all you need to do is push the hydrangea flowers through the wreath at an angle so that they are somewhat secure.
-Then, keep filling it the wreath until it’s full of flowers.
+Then, keep filling the wreath until it’s full of flowers.

 I use a large 3M Command Hook to hang wreaths on my new door so that I don’t have to worry about any damage, but you can hang it using a nail or a wreath hanger, too!